algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 Provide your Algorithmia username and password when asked to authenticate.

-{% if site.enterprise %}
-**OIDC Users** If your Algorithmia instance is configured to use OIDC, you will not have a password.
+**Enterprise Users:** If your Algorithmia instance is configured to use OIDC, you will not have a password.
 To obtain a password, navigate to your user settings page and click "Regenerate Account Password".
 By following the instructions, you will be provided a password you can use to authenticate with your Algorithmia-hosted Git repositories.
 {: .notice-info}
-{% endif %}

 Once you've made changes, commit them to your repository's `master` branch